1998 Save Mart/Kragen 350

 The 1998 Save Mart/Kragen 350 was the 16th stock car race of the 1998 NASCAR Winston Cup Series season and the 10th iteration of the event.
 The race was held on Sunday, June 28, 1998, in Sonoma, California, at the club layout in Sears Point Raceway, a 1.949 mi permanent road course layout.
 The race took the scheduled 112 laps to complete.
 Hendrick Motorsports driver Jeff Gordon would lead a charge from 20th to the lead within the closing laps of the race to take his 33rd career NASCAR Winston Cup Series victory and his fourth of the season.
 To fill out the podium, Morgan–McClure Motorsports driver Bobby Hamilton and Petty Enterprises driver John Andretti would finish second and third, respectively.

 Background

 The layout of Sears Point Raceway used by NASCAR at the time.

-Sears Point Raceway is one of two road courses to hold NASCAR races, the other being Watkins Glen International.
-The standard road course at Sears Point Raceway is a 12-turn course that is 2.52 mi long; the track was modified in 1998, adding the Chute, which bypassed turns 5 and 6, shortening the course to 1.95 mi.
-The Chute was only used for NASCAR events such as this race, and was criticized by many drivers, who preferred the full layout.
-In 2001, it was replaced with a 70-degree turn, 4A, bringing the track to its current dimensions of 1.99 mi.
+Sears Point Raceway is an auto racing complex in Sonoma, California.
+The complex features multiple layouts, including various road course layouts and a drag strip.
+The facility has hosted various major events since its opening in 1969, including IndyCar, NASCAR, and NHRA events.
+Sears Point Raceway is owned by Speedway Motorsports.